joshgoebel/textual_bonfire_style/README.md

 ![What it looks like](https://raw.github.com/yyyc514/textual_bonfire_style/master/bonfire_snap.png)

+## Textual 3.x

+I've recently improved the theme to handle server and channel events so that when you are looking at a channel or server window it will be very clear if you are not joined to the channel or have been disconnected from the server.
+This was one of my few gripes about Textual before.

-## Textual 2.1.1
+## Textual 2.1.1 or newer required

 The `master` branch now only supports Textual 2.1.1 and newer because of the recent [theme engine changes][theme_engine].
-If you aren't using 2.1.1 yet please see the instructions below for Older Versions below.
+If you aren't using 2.1.1 or newer yet please see the instructions below for Older Versions below.

 [theme_engine]: https://github.com/Codeux/Textual/wiki/Style-Developers:-Migrating-to-2.1.1